RuinIv/FFLogsEasyCheck/README.md

 # FFLogsEasyCheck
-ACT plugin for showing FFLogs stats in an interactable notification when a someone joins your party in FFXIV.
+ACT plugin for showing FFLogs stats in an interactable notification when someone joins your party in FFXIV.

 ![](https://imgur.com/eW015DG.png)